faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 # Hybrid Environments

 We have seen that Xcode offers many automatic facilities for crash dump analysis and crash avoidance.
-But these can not get us all the answers we need.
+However, these cannot get us all the answers we need.
 A complementary design oriented viewpoint is needed.

-In this chapter we shall look at a sample app `icdab_planets` which uses hybrid of programming languages and paradigms.
+In this chapter, we shall look at a sample app `icdab_planets` that uses hybrid of programming languages and paradigms.
 It shows an example of why design insights must also be considered.

 ## Program structure

 The `icdab_planets` sample app uses a mixture of C++, and Objective-C++.
-It relies on both STL data structures and traditional Objective-C data structures.  @icdabgithub
+It relies on both STL\index{STL} data structures and traditional Objective-C data structures.  @icdabgithub

 The model layer of the app is written in C++.
-The controller layer of the app is written in Objective-C++.
+The controller layer of the app is written in Objective-C++\index{Objective-C++}.

 The purpose of the app is to tell us how many Pluto sized planets would fit inside Jupiter.

 ## Paradigms

-Recall earlier we contrasted between Objective-C allowing messaging to nil objects versus C which crashes upon NULL dereference.
+Recall earlier we demonstrated that:

+- Objective-C allows messaging to nil objects
+- C crashes upon NULL deference

 Here we show how the C++ Standard Template Library has a back-fill strategy.

-In the STL map abstraction (a Hash Table) when we query for an entry which does not exist, the STL will insert a new entry in the table for the key being queried, and then return that entry instead of returning an error or returning a nil.
+In the STL map\index{STL!map} abstraction (a Hash Table) when we query for an entry that does not exist, the STL will insert a new entry in the table for the key being queried, and then return that entry instead of returning an error or returning a nil.

 ## The Problem